lessy-community/lessy/docs/api/users.md

 | meta.token                     | string | A temporary token (24 hours)                         |          |

 Note: the returned token is only valid for 24 hours.
 To obtain full access, you need to validate the user's account.
+Also, `hasAcceptedTos` should always be `true` here unless an extremely rare race condition happens (i.e. new terms of service are effective just after the creation of the user in DB).

 Specific errors: